andrzimin72/Pharma-logistic/README.md

 Access Control: Most functions have require() checks for authorization, ensuring only valid roles can perform actions.
 Transaction Tracking: A new Transactions contract is created per medicine to log movements with details like sender, receiver, timestamp, and location.

 4. Solidity smart contract files that together form a blockchain-based pharmaceutical supply chain system, as described in the paper titled "Blockchain and AI in Pharmaceutical Supply Chain".
-I'll walk you through each file, explain its role, and how they work together to provide traceability, transparency, and anti-counterfeiting capabilities.
+I'll walk through each file, explain its role, and how they work together to provide traceability, transparency, and anti-counterfeiting capabilities.

 4.1.
 MedicineW_D.sol